trpc/trpc/www/docs/server/adapters-intro.md

 slug: /server/adapters
 ---

-tRPC is not a backend of its own, but is instead mounted inside of other hosts, such as a simple [Node.js HTTP Server](adapters/standalone), [Express](adapters/express), or even [Next.js](adapters/nextjs).
+tRPC is not a backend on its own, but is instead mounted inside of other hosts, such as a simple [Node.js HTTP Server](adapters/standalone), [Express](adapters/express), or even [Next.js](adapters/nextjs).
 Most tRPC features are the same no matter which backend you choose. **Adapters** act as the glue between the host system and your tRPC API.

 Adapters typically follow some common conventions, allowing you to set up context creation via `createContext`, and globally handle errors via `onError`, but importantly allow you to choose an appropriate host for your application.